neuefische/wd-flipped-classroom-curriculum/sessions/js-functions/js-functions.md

 }
 ```

 You can **generalize** this action by using `input parameters`.
-They function like variables, the
+They work like variables. **The name
-name is chosen by the programmer and they are defined inside the round brackets of the function
+is chosen by the programmer** and they are defined inside the round brackets of the function
 declaration:

 ```js